Our role in your privacy

 You can choose not to provide us with personal data

-- Authenticate you as the data subject
+• Authenticate you as the data subject

-- Determine if a right can be administered
+• Determine if a right can be administered

-- Complete your request within 30 days
+• Normally complete your request within 30 days

-- Communicate to you in clear and intelligible language
+• Communicate to you in clear and intelligible language

-You have the right to informed
+You have the right to...

 You have the right to know how we manage your data and that is why we have made this great privacy notice!
 We have to tell you:

-- The categories of data we process
+• The categories of data we process

-- Why and how we use your data
+• Why and how we use your data

-- Who (if any) third parties we share your data with
+• Who (if any) third parties we share your data with

-- How long we hold your data
+• How long we hold your data

-You have a right to access to any personal data we hold about you
+Access any personal data we hold about you

-You have a right to have any inaccurate data rectified
+Have any inaccurate data rectified

-You have the right in some circumstances to restrict our use of your data
+Restrict our use of your data

-You have the right in some circumstances to object to us using your data
+Object to us using your data

 You have the right in some circumstances to object to how we use your data.
 This is not an absolute right.

-- Transmission: where personal data is electronically transmitted from one computing device to another over a public network an encrypted path will be used e.g. SSL.
+Transmission: where personal data is electronically transmitted from one computing device to another over a public network an encrypted path will be used e.g. SSL.
 If your data is transmitted in a hard-copy format from one place to another a secure or locked method of transport will be used, suitable to the nature of the personal data.

-- Storage: personal electronic records are located on servers in secure premises.
+Storage: personal electronic records are located on servers in secure premises.
 If your data is required to be stored outside of the secure premises, the data will be in an encrypted format.
-Personal paper-based records will be stored in a locked filing cabinet in secure offices to prevent inadvertent access by unauthorised 3rd parties.
+Personal paper-based records will be stored in a locked filing cabinet in secure offices to prevent inadvertent access by unauthorised third parties.

 Transfer to international countries

-How long do we store your personal data
+How long do we store your personal data?

 Sharing personal data

 Southampton Airport will share your personal data with other organisations in order to supply products or services to you.
-This could include, but is not limited to, car parking, car rentals, hotels, travel companies and Wi-Fi providers.
+This could include but is not limited to, car parking, car rentals, hotels, travel companies and Wi-Fi providers.

 We may also share your data in the following circumstances:

-- You have given us your express consent to do so
+• You have given us your express consent to do so

-- Where it is fair and reasonable for us to do so in the circumstances.
+• Where it is fair and reasonable for us to do so in the circumstances.

-If you have consented for us to share your data with other organisations for the purposes of direct marketing, we will keep your consent on record until it is withdrawn or the purpose of holding your data is no longer valid.
+• If you have consented for us to share your data with other organisations for the purposes of direct marketing, we will keep your consent on record until it is withdrawn or the purpose of holding your data is no longer valid.
 On deletion of your data, Southampton Airport will endeavour to contact you to confirm that your information has been removed.

 Changes to this privacy notice

 We keep our privacy notice under regular review and we will place any updates on this webpage.
-At the start of this privacy notice we will tell you when it was last updated.
+At the start of this privacy notice, we will tell you when it was last updated.